ateamofantsintheirprime/OZF-scrim-detector/README.md

     7) Set up a debug toggle that prints all the detailed info.
 When this is toggled off just report the data.
 Maybe set up multiple modes so you can select what data gets printed.

-    8) Set up the request_safe backoff time to scale exponentially based on repeated failures (across the whole threadpool)
+    8) Set up the request_safe backoff time to scale exponentially based on repeated failures (across the whole threadpool) (make each thread wait a random few seconds before starting to request from the api so it doesn't abruptly make 10 requests at once when starting)

     9) Figure out if the resources directory actually is useable for anything